 Redirect airflow to the second floor

-If you have a basement, you can locate your HVAC system's dampers on the ducts leading to the first floor and close them halfway down or more.
+If you have a basement, locate your HVAC system's dampers on the ducts leading to the first floor and close them halfway down or more.
 This will push more airflow up to the second floor.

-If you don't have a basement, or can't locate the dampers, you can close your first floor register vents down some which will also help push more air to the second floor.
+If you don't have a basement or can't locate the dampers, you can close your first-floor register vents down some, which will also help push more air to the second floor.

 Change filters